Multi-Channel Attention Selection GANs for Guided Image-to-Image Translation: Experiments

 \textbf{Datasets.} We follow GauGAN~\cite{park2019semantic} and conduct semantic image synthesis experiments on two challenging datasets, i.e., Cityscapes~\cite{cordts2016cityscapes} and ADE20K~\cite{zhou2017scene}.
 The training and testing set sizes of Cityscapes are 2,975 and 500, respectively.
 For ADE20K, which contains 150 semantic classes, and has 20,210 training and 2,000 validation images.

-\textbf{Parameter Settings.} Images are rescaled to $512 {\times} 256$ and $256 {\times} 256$ on Cityscapes and ADE20K datasets, respectively.
+\textbf{Parameter Settings.} Images are re-scaled to $512 {\times} 256$ and $256 {\times} 256$ on Cityscapes and ADE20K datasets, respectively.
 Following GauGAN~\cite{park2019semantic}, the experiments on both datasets are trained for 200 epochs with batch size of 32.

-\textbf{Evaluation Metrics.} Following~\cite{park2019semantic}, we employ the mean Intersection-over-Union (mIoU) and pixel accuracy (Acc) to measure the segmentation accuracy.
+\textbf{Evaluation Metrics.} We Follow~\cite{park2019semantic} and employ the mean Intersection-over-Union (mIoU) and pixel accuracy (Acc) to measure the segmentation accuracy.
 Specifically, we adopt the state-of-the-art segmentation networks to evaluate the generated images, i.e., DRN-D-105~\cite{yu2017dilated} for Cityscapes and UperNet101~\cite{xiao2018unified} for ADE20K.
 We also employ the Fr\'echet Inception Distance (FID)~\cite{heusel2017gans} to measure the distance between the distribution of generated samples and the distribution of real samples.
 Finally, we follow GauGAN and employ Amazon Mechanical Turk (AMT) to measure the perceived visual fidelity of the generated images.

-\textbf{State-of-the-Art Comparisons.} We adopt several leading semantic image synthesis methods as our baselines, i.e, Pix2pixHD~\cite{wang2018high}, CRN~\cite{chen2017photographic}, SIMS~\cite{qi2018semi} and GauGAN~\cite{park2019semantic}.
-Results of mIoU, Acc and FID are show in Table~\ref{tab:semantic}.
-We note that the proposed SelectionGAN achieves better results than the existing competing methods on both mIoU and Acc metrics.
-For FID, the proposed SelectionGAN is only worse than SIMS on Cityscapes.
+\textbf{State-of-the-Art Comparisons.} We adopt several leading semantic image synthesis methods as our baselines, i.e., Pix2pixHD~\cite{wang2018high}, CRN~\cite{chen2017photographic}, SIMS~\cite{qi2018semi}, and GauGAN~\cite{park2019semantic}.
+The results of mIoU, Acc, and FID are show in Table~\ref{tab:semantic}(\textit{left}).
+We note that our SelectionGAN and SelectionGAN++ achieve better results than the existing competing methods on both mIoU and Acc metrics.
+For FID, SelectionGAN and SelectionGAN++ are only worse than SIMS on Cityscapes.
 However, SIMS has poor segmentation results.
-Moreover, we follow GauGAN and provide AMT results in Table~\ref{tab:semantic_amt}.
-We see that users favor our translated images on both datasets compared with existing leading methods.

-\textbf{Qualitative Evaluation.} Qualitative results compared with exiting methods are shown in Fig.~\ref{fig:cityscapes} and~\ref{fig:ade20k}.
-We observe that the proposed SelectionGAN produces much better results with fewer visual artifacts than exiting methods.
+Moreover, we follow GauGAN and provide AMT results in Table~\ref{tab:semantic}(\textit{right}).
+We observe that users favor our translated images on both datasets compared with existing leading methods.
+Qualitative results compared with the exiting methods are shown in Fig.~\ref{fig:cityscapes_ade}.
+We observe that SelectionGAN and SelectionGAN++ produce much better results with fewer visual artifacts than exiting methods.